 The first time you do it, you’ll meet the initial setup wizard that walks you through the whole process step by step.
 So setting up the RAX40 is similar to that of any router with a web interface.

 Alternatively, you can also use the Netgear Nighthawk mobile app.
 In this case, though, you’ll need to sign in with a Netgear account before you can do anything.
-In return, the app allows for managing the network remotely, without you having to configure a Dynamic DNS service.
+In return, the app allows for managing the network remotely without configuring a Dynamic DNS service.

 Personally, though, I prefer the web interface.
 At the very least, I won’t need to surrender any personal information to Netgear.
 And it took me just about 10 minutes to get the RAX40 up and running, including the time to upgrade to the latest firmware.